Day-by-Day Itinerary

 Pay $1,000 USD Deposit*

-If you are traveling from places other than New York or Washington, DC, USA, the departure date for your international flights is Friday, October 27, 2023 or February 23, 2024.
 Cairo is 7 hours ahead of New York, 10 hours ahead of California.
-Your flights will arrive in Cairo on the following day (Saturday, October 28 or February 24).
+Your flights will arrive in Cairo on the following day (Wednesday, January 1, 2025).

 International flights are not included in your tour.
 Flights within Egypt (Cairo/Luxor and Aswan/Cairo) are included.